-Rubella infection in the first trimester of pregnancy comes with a 50% chance of the infant being affected in some way, including miscarriage, fetal death/stillbirth and the congenital rubella syndrome.
+Rubella is part of the TORCH complex.
+Infection in the first trimester of pregnancy comes with a 50% chance of the infant being affected in some way, including miscarriage, fetal death/stillbirth and the congenital rubella syndrome.
 Features of the congenital rubella syndrome include:

 - Sensorineural hearing loss

 - Eye abnormalities (cataract, glaucoma, pigmentary changes)

 Congenital rubella is one of the causes of the blueberry muffin syndrome, which presents with multiple blue or purple macules, papules and nodules.

 How to prevent rubella or congenital rubella syndrome